Introduced over 100 years ago, the safety razor continues to be an economical alternative to modern razors.

-In general, men do find that the safety razor can provide some relief to razor burn.
+In general, men do find that the safety razor can provide some relief from razor burn.
 However, blaming your current razor as the culprit may be misplaced, especially if any of the conditions listed in the bullets above are less than optimal.

 Many like to think that the safety razor helped reduce razor burn when they are just rotating their blades more frequently due to lower replacement costs.

-Additionally, men who often use safety razors tend to pay more attention to the technique and ancillary shaving products (i.e. shaving cream) they are using.
+Additionally, men who often use safety razors tend to pay more attention to the technique and ancillary shaving products (i.e., shaving cream) they are using.
 Well-made shaving cream can increase the comfort and performance of the razor regardless of the form.

 A safety razor can help to reduce the chance of razor burn.
-Not due to its design, but rather because other enhancements have been made to the shaving routine.
+Not due to its design but rather because other enhancements have been made to the shaving routine.